Do you buy antique silver?

 Depending on size, value and destination we will use a courier service or insured airmail.
 We are experts at packing antique silverware and we will see to it that your purchase arrives in good order.

-Do you have a lay away plan?
+Do you offer a layaway plan?

 Yes we do.
 We would be happy to work out a payment plan for your purchase that is suitable for both parties, please inquire for details.